MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-III-Coast-Guard-Great-Lakes-Pilotage-Department-Homeland-Security/part-401-Great-Lakes-Pilotage-Regulations/subpart-C-Establishment-Pools-Voluntary-Associations-United-States-Registered-Pilots/section-401.310.md

-##### § 401.310 Application for establishment of pools. #####
+##### § 401.310 Application for establishment of pilotage pools. #####

-Link to an amendment published at 89 FR 76350, Sept.
-17, 2024.

-An application by a voluntary association for authorization to establish a pool shall be filed on the form to be obtained from the Director.
-The form shall require, among other things, furnishing of the following information:
+An application by a voluntary association for authorization to establish a pilotage pool must be filed on the form to be obtained from the Director.
+The form must require, among other things, furnishing of the following information:

 (a) The name and address of the association.